 Medical Negligence Inquests

-If a loved one has died because of suspected medical negligence it is likely that a Coroner will open an Inquest to investigate how they died.
-At this difficult time you need a team of leading solicitors with specialist experience in Inquests and Fatal Accidents claims for compensation to properly represent your interests.
+If a loved one has died because of suspected medical negligence or neglect it is likely that a Coroner will open an Inquest to investigate how they died.
+At this difficult time, you need a team of leading solicitors with specialist experience in inquests and fatal medical negligence claims for compensation to properly represent your interests.

 What is an Inquest?

 An Inquest is a local Court Hearing that takes place to investigate how someone has died.
-A Coroner, who leads the Inquest, will only start an Inquisitorial investigation into someone’s death if that person has died because of:
+A Coroner, who leads the Inquest investigation, will only start an investigation into someone’s death if that person has died because of:

 When is an Inquest required for Medical Negligence?